How to Install Sitecore 9

 • xconnect-solr.json

-IIS setup, make sure you have IIS installed on your local, following is sample setting for you to reference.
+Make sure you have IIS installed on your local machine.
+The following is a sample setting for your reference.

 Install SQL Server 2016 SP1

 You can go to this link to download a free version of SQL Server 2016.
-At this blog, I downloaded the Developer version.
+In this blog, I downloaded the Developer version.

-SQL Server 2016 Settings, there are few things you need to modify for SQL Server 2016.
+There are a few things you need to modify for SQL Server 2016.

 • Change Server Properties' Server authentication from Windows Authentication mode to SQL Server and Windows Authentication mode.